-After a long career in the top divisions, Paul Merson finally retired from playing in 2006 after dropping down the leagues and turning out for Tamworth FC.
+After a long and successful career in the top divisions, Paul Merson finally retired from playing in 2006 after dropping down the leagues and turning out for Tamworth FC.

 Merson won a number of trophies during his illustrious career with Arsenal including two First Division titles, the FA Cup, the League Cup and the European Cup Winner’s Cup.

 He also bagged the PFA Young Player of the Year award in 1989.